connectpa/IOT/k8s/README.md

 ## Prerequisites

-ThingsBoard Microservices run on the Kubernetes cluster.
+ThingsBoard Microservices are running on Kubernetes cluster.
 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not have a cluster already, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube), or you can choose any other available [Kubernetes cluster deployment solutions](https://kubernetes.io/docs/setup/pick-right-solution/).

-### Enable ingress addon

-By default ingress addon is disabled in the Minikube, and available only in cluster providers.
-To enable ingress, please execute the following command:

-`
-$ minikube addons enable ingress
-`

 ## Installation

+Before performing initial installation you have to select correct `PLATFORM` in `.env` file depending on the real cluster platform you are using (`minikube`, `openshift`, `gcp` or `aws`).

-Before performing initial installation you can configure the type of database to be used with ThingsBoard and the type of deployment.
+Also, you can configure the type of database to be used with ThingsBoard and the type of deployment.
-To set database type change the value of `DATABASE` variable in `.env` file to one of the following:
+In order to set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;
 - `hybrid` - use PostgreSQL for entities database and Cassandra for timeseries database;

-**NOTE**: According to the database type corresponding kubernetes resources will be deployed (see `postgres.yml`, `cassandra.yml` for details).
+**NOTE**: According to the database type corresponding kubernetes resources will be deployed (see `basic/postgres.yml` or `high-availability/postgres-ha.yaml` for postgres with replication, `common/cassandra.yml` for details).

+If you selected `cassandra` as `DATABASE` you can also configure the number of Cassandra nodes (`StatefulSet.spec.replicas` property in `common/cassandra.yml` config file) and the `CASSANDRA_REPLICATION_FACTOR` in `.env` file.
+It is recommended to have 5 Cassandra nodes with `CASSANDRA_REPLICATION_FACTOR` equal to 3.

+**NOTE**: If you want to configure `CASSANDRA_REPLICATION_FACTOR` please read Cassandra documentation first.

-To set deployment type change the value of `DEPLOYMENT_TYPE` variable in `.env` file to one of the following:
+In order to set deployment type change the value of `DEPLOYMENT_TYPE` variable in `.env` file to one of the following:

-- `basic` - startup with a single instance of Zookeeper, Kafka and Redis;
+- `basic` - start up with single instance of Zookeeper, Kafka and Redis;
-- `high-availability` - startup with Zookeeper, Kafka, and Redis in cluster modes;
+- `high-availability` - start up with Zookeeper, Kafka and Redis in cluster modes;

-**NOTE**: According to the deployment type corresponding kubernetes resources will be deployed (see the content of the directories `./basic` and `./high-availability` for details).
+**NOTE**: According to the deployment type corresponding kubernetes resources will be deployed (see the content of the directories `basic` and `high-availability` for details).

+Also, to run PostgreSQL in `high-availability` deployment mode you'll need to  [install](https://helm.sh/docs/intro/install/) `helm`.

 Execute the following command to run the installation:

 `
-$ ./k8s-install-tb.sh --loadDemo
+./k8s-install-tb.sh --loadDemo
 `

 Where: